kylejones200/psis_4700_applied_ai/webslides/topic_ai_literacy.md

 Part 6 – Wrap-Up and Reflection (5 min)
 Recap three takeaways:
 AI represents information as vectors, predicts with probabilities, and must stay aligned with people
-Assign optional reading: “The Alignment Problem” (Christian) and “Deep Learning Illustrated” (Pearson)
+Assign optional reading: "The Alignment Problem"(Christian) and "Deep Learning Illustrated"(Pearson)
 Invite questions on where learners see AI affecting their own field

 Instructor Notes